kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

-Using mutexes and lock guards is the simplest method of protecting sections of code to ensure shared resources are protected.
-However, their simplicity does lead to other problems (such as **deadlock**) which we need to overcome.
+Mutexes and lock guards provide the simplest method of protecting shared resources.
+However, their simplicity leads to other problems, such as **deadlock**, which we need to overcome.

 ## Condition Variables

-One limitation when using mutexes is that we are only really controlling access to certain sections of the application to try and protect shared resources.
+A limitation of mutexes is that we are only controlling access shared resources.
 You can think of it as having a gate.
-We let one person in through the gate at any one time, and do not let anyone else enter until the person has left.
-This is all well and good, but we have no control over what happens outside the gate (where arguments over who is next in line may occur).
+We let one person in through the gate at any one time, and do not let anyone else enter until that person has left.
+We have no control over what happens outside the gate where arguments over who is next in line may occur.

-Another approach we might want to take is waiting for a signal -- a sign to state that we can perform some action.
-We could happily wait, and when the signal is activated we stop waiting and carry on doing some
-work.
-This is a technique originally defined using what was called a **semaphore**.
+Another approach is waiting for a signal.
+We could wait until the signal is activated and then carry on doing some work.
+This is a technique using a **semaphore**.

-Consider what happens at a set of traffic lights at a cross roads.
+Consider a set of traffic lights at a crossroads.
 We have two streams of traffic that wish to use the intersection at the same time.
-By having a set of lights (think of red as meaning wait and green as meaning signal), we control access to the cross roads.
-A semaphore (and in C++11 a condition variable) allows us to control access in a similar manner to a set of traffic lights at a cross roads.
+By having a set of lights we control access to the crossroads.
+A semaphore, or in C++ a condition variable, allows controlled access similar to a set of traffic lights at a crossroads.

 ### Using Condition Variables

-To use condition variables, we need to include the `condition_variable` header:
+To use condition variables we include the `condition_variable` header:

 ```cpp
 #include <condition_variable>
 ```

-We are going to look at three operations to use with a condition variable.
-First there is `wait`:
+A condition variable has three operations of interest.
+First, `wait`:

 ```cpp
 condition.wait(lock);
 ```

-This will enable us to wait until a signal has been received.
-We have to pass a lock to the `wait` method, and as we are not using the lock anywhere else we use `unique_lock`.
-This ensures that we are waiting on the mutex.
+This will cause a `thread` to wait until a signal has been received.
+We have to pass a lock to the `wait` method to ensure we wait on the correct mutex.

-The next method we are interested in is `notify_one`:
+The next method is `notify_one`:

 ```cpp
 condition.notify_one();
 ```

-This will notify one thread that is currently waiting on the condition variable.
+This will notify one thread currently waiting on the condition variable.
 There is a similar method called `notify_all` which will signal all waiting threads.

-The final method we are interested in is `wait_for`:
+The final method is `wait_for`:

 ```cpp
 if (condition.wait_for(lock, seconds(3)) == cv_status::no_timeout)
 ```

-As you can see, `wait_for` returns a `timeout` or `no_timeout` value.
-If we are signalled (notified) before the time runs out, then `wait_for` returns `no_timeout`.
+`wait_for` returns a `timeout` or `no_timeout` value.
+If the thread is notified before the time runs out, then `wait_for` returns `no_timeout`.
 Otherwise, it returns `timeout`.
-There is a similar method called `wait_until` which allows you to set the absolute time to stop waiting at.
+There is a similar method called `wait_until` which allows you to wait until an absolute timepoint.

 ### Application

-We are going to create two threads which wait and signal each other, allowing interaction between the threads.
-Our first thread runs the following code:
+We will create two threads which wait and signal each other, allowing interaction between the threads.
+Our first thread runs the following:

 ```cpp
 void task_1(condition_variable &condition)